tomhsu1990/Robot-Vacuum-Cleaner/README.md

 * When it is a valid Move, we will record the position as a cleaned position.

 ## Discussion
 The behavior would look like circling the environment and the circle becomes smaller and smaller.
-However, it might produces several isolated circles.
+However, it might produces several isolated sub-environment.
 This way, we perform step 3-6 to visit each possible isolated circles.

 There is a trivial way to accomplish this task by dfs with backtracking.
 However, it might use more steps and turns!